 This course is designed for the student who has demonstrated superior science achievement.
 The course demands excellent math abilities and study habits.
-Course content includes the principle of structure, matter energy relationships, and the "mole" concept.
+Course content includes the principle of structure, matter - energy relationships, and the "mole" concept.

-AP CHEMISTRY Open to Grades: 11-12 Credit(s): 1 Course Number: 4037 Prerequisites: Chemistry or Ho Chemistry.
-Alge Honors Algebra bra I or Notes: Weighted course at 1.25.
+AP CHEMISTRY , Open to Grades: 11-12 Credit(s): 1 Course Number: 4037 Prerequisites: Chemistry or Honors Chemistry.
+Algebra I or Honors Algebra I Notes: 1.
+2. 3.
+Weighted course at 1.25.
 It is expected that the student will take the AP Exam.
 Teacher recommendation required.